Get a free consultation

 OK, that sounds obvious – it is essential to understand your client’s needs and what they are looking for.
 But too many pitches we have seen put the supplier at the centre of the pitch rather than the client.

 So don’t boast about how good you are.
-Instead, make sure everything you say is about your client and what they need.
+Instead, make sure everything you say is about your client and what they need and want.
 And use the techniques of tip 1 if you don’t understand exactly what the client really needs.

 3. Winning a pitch means creating a compelling proposal